SeanMcCrary/EfficientEstimationDSGE/README.md

 # EfficientEstimationDSGE

-This repository contains MATLAB code for efficient estimation and filtering of various DSGE models.
-The models span labor market search, New Keynesian dynamics, and stochastic growth.
+This repository contains MATLAB code accompanying the paper
+**"Efficient Estimation of Nonlinear DSGE Models"**
+by *Eva Janssens* and *Sean McCrary*.

 Each subdirectory implements a specific model with its own estimation or filtering routine.
+The general structure of the filtering procedure alternates between:

+1. **Solution Step**: Solves the model locally at the current state forecast.
+2. **Filtering Step**: Constructs state-space matrices consistent with the current local solution and performs a single step of the time-varying Kalman filter.

+Each subdirectory contains a dedicated `README.md` with details on the model, data, and estimation or filtering demonstration.

 ## 📁 Contents